 3.1.2 Honored Member – an honored membership may be given to a person who is eligible for individual membership, or is currently a member, who has given outstanding service to CMW, or who has distinguished himself/herself by his/her contributions to CMW.
 An honored member will be listed on the rolls as an honored member.

 (1) The honored member will have all privileges of an individual member, but will be exempt from dues;

-(3) Honored membership shall be approved by a two-thirds vote of the eligible voting members at the Annual Membership Meeting.
+(3) Honored membership will be approved by majority vote of the Board of Directors.

-3.1.3 Family Member – a spouse of an individual member will have all the rights of an individual member to also include the ability to vote and to hold office.
+3.1.3 Family Member – a spouse of an individual member will have all the rights of an individual member which includes the ability to vote and hold office.

 3.1.4 Founding Member – a voting member with all the same rights as an individual member, but designated by title as a founder of CMW.
 A founding member will be listed on the roll as a founding member.
 Founding members are those members who enrolled between July 4, 2010 and September 15, 2011.

 3.1.5 Junior Member -- a person under the age of eighteen who is otherwise qualified for individual membership.
 He/she must be sponsored by an active member.
 He/she may not vote or hold office; a junior member will be listed on the rolls as a junior member.